WilliamUW/ETHNYC/README.md

 ## 💡 Inspiration

-**There are no good ways to determine whether a fund is trustworthy or to dispute management of a fund.
-Just recently, in 2021, former Make-A-Wish Iowa CEO plead guilty to embezzling nearly $41,000.
+**There are no good ways to determine whether a fund is trustworthy or to dispute management of a fund.** Just recently, in 2021, former Make-A-Wish Iowa CEO plead guilty to embezzling nearly *$41,000*.
 This is not an isolated case- other headlines suggest that this is a widespread issue:

 * "FTC wants AmeriDebt founder to refund $172 million" (Ambrose 2005)
 * "fAs charitable cheating rises, so does cost to taxpayers" (USA Today 2005)